genjen123/rshell/README.md

-Space readings | A space before a command will produce an error Echo output | Needs at least 2 spaces between echo and the string in order for the whole message to be outputted (vary on systems) ls | ls will work as a command however, ls -a may or may not work (vary on systems) cd | Works if the command is repeated for a second time but error message stil shows.
+Space readings | A space before a command will produce an error Echo output | Needs at least 2 spaces between echo and the string in order for the whole message to be outputted (vary on systems) ls | ls will work as a command however, ls -a may or may not work (vary on systems) cd | Works if the command is repeated for a second time but error message still shows.
 [ ] | Works best if there is a space between the arguments and brackets.

 **Notes:**